All students in Shells - Third Year study History. The subject is a popular option choice at GCSE and at A level.

 The following content is covered:

-- Shells: Medieval Britain 1066-1500.
+- Shells: Medieval Britain and the Renaissance, 1066-1500

-- Second Year: Renaissance and Reformation; Britain 1509 – 1660.
+- Second Year: Britain 1509 – 1688; the Industrial Revolution

-- Third Year: Imperial and Industrial Britain 1750-1900; Changing Nature of Warfare 1792-1918; causes and events of World War Two.
+- Third Year: India and the British Empire; the Changing Nature of Warfare 1792-1918; the causes of World War Two.

 Pupils study the Edexcel IGCSE History syllabus.
 The following topics are studied:

-- A World Divided: Superpower Relations 1945-62.
+- A World Divided: Superpower Relations 1945-75

-- The Changing Nature of Warfare, 1936-2003.
+- The Changing Nature of Warfare, 1919-2011

-The department follows the AQA History syllabus.
-The units studied are:
+The department follows the OCR History syllabus.:

 The department aims to develop a passion for history in all its students.
 Pupils are encouraged to think critically, to challenge traditional interpretations and to develop their own arguments about the past.
 Learning about past cultures and societies helps pupils to understand issues from more than one point of view and to develop toleration and compassion towards those who have different experiences from their own.
-History also helps our students to place current affairs in their historical context, so they gain a greater understanding of the world around them.
+History also helps our students to place current affairs in their historical context so they gain a greater understanding of the world around them.